New User Guide

 Clicking the team name will take you to the team details and roster page.

 To change your role on the team, including removing yourself from the roster, click on the role currently listed in parentheses after the team name.
-Note that you can typically only demote yourself through this method; promoting players to greater levels of responsibility must be done by the captain.
+Note that you can typically only demote yourself through this method; promoting players to greater levels of responsibility must be done by a coach or captain.

 Along with the team name and your role, there will always be "Schedule" and "Standings" links.